artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/README.md

 ```
 error while loading shared libraries: libgfortran.so.3
 ```
 This error connected with updating of libraries of libgfortran at Conda database.
-There are two solutions:

 **Solution**: Try these two commands:
 ```
 locate libgfortran.so.3